 While you were Sleeping might move at a slower pace than a lot of rom-coms today, it might not be particularly edgy or different, but it’s funny and warm and romantic.
 It might not have been as good without such a great cast, but the chemistry between the leads and the comradery among the family give it any extra sparkle that it might have needed.
 The end always gets me a bit teary, and although I won’t spoil it for you, that final scene in the booth might be my favourite ever scene of its kind.
 As a feel-good Christmas romance, I would definitely recommend While you were Sleeping.
 As romantic comedies go, it’s one of the best.

 “You pierce my soul.
 I am half agony, half hope.

 ABOUT GUEST REVIEWER CATHERINE

 Hails from Merseyside, England.
 Loves period dramas, Harry Potter and Marmite on toast.
-Blogs about adaptations at http://basedonthebook.blogspot.co.uk/ and random rubbish at http://whenitdoes.blogspot.co.uk/.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Blogs about adaptations at http://basedonthebook.blogspot.co.uk/ and random rubbish at http://whenitdoes.blogspot.co.uk/.Pin this article to read later!
+And make sure to follow us on Pinterest.